janeeyre912/fairness_testing_code_generation/README.md

-# Evaluating Social Bias in Large Language Model-Based Code Generation
+# Bias Unveiled: Investigating Social Bias in LLM-Generated Code

 ## prompt construction and dataset
 Our final dataset was illustrated in